Social media polarization during conflict: Insights from an ideological stance dataset on Israel-Palestine Reddit comments: Dataset

 \subsection{\textbf{Data Collection and Filtering}}

 The original dataset comprises 1,825,545 comments collected from various subreddits.
-In this study, we filtered the dataset using specific keywords to ensure contextual relevance for accurate classification.
-This filtering process resulted in a refined subset of 9,969 comments focused on terms such as ``Hamas terrorist," ``Zionist terrorists," ``StandWithIsrael," ``FreePalestine," and ``Israel occupation," among others.
+In this study, we used keyword filtering, a widely used NLP technique for summarization and retrieval, in order to identify contextually relevant comments as summarized by \citep{chen2024isamasredpublicdatasettracking}.
+This filtering process resulted in a refined subset of 9,969 comments focused on terms such as ``Hamas terrorist”, “Zionist terrorists”, “Stand With Israel”, ``Free Palestine", ``October 7", ``From the river to the sea", ``Jewish state", ``Hostage", and ``Israel occupation”.
+This sample size strikes a balance between representativeness (ensuring that the comments capture complete and diverse expressions) and feasibility (enabling high-quality manual annotation and systematic LLM evaluation).
 Subsequently, duplicate comments were removed to ensure that the dataset consisted of unique and unambiguous entries.